rustamtemirov/Multi-client-TCP-server/Readme.md

 # Line-Reversing Server

 ## Description
 TCP server that receives line-delimited input from client, then reverses and sends back the input line.
 Server supports line lengths of at least 4 GiB and can server multiple clients simultaneously.
+Operates on Linux OS

 ## Installation